Nachiket724/Student-Management-System/README.md

      <img src="ss/sendAck3.PNG" width="700" height="70">

-9. Paste the Organization Email- ID and  Organization Password and paste it in the "StudentManagementSystem/EmailSender.java"
+9. Paste the Organization Email- ID and  Organization Password and paste it in the <b>StudentManagementSystem/EmailSender.java</b>

      <img src="ss/senderEmail.PNG" width="700" height="70">

-10. Copy the same directory path and paste it in the "StudentManagementSystem/SendAcknow.java".
+10. Copy the same directory path and paste it in the <b>StudentManagementSystem/SendAcknow.java</b>.

      <img src="ss/senderEmail2.PNG" width="500" height="70">

-11. Open the Command Prompt in "Student Management System/StudentManagementSystem/".
+11. Open the Command Prompt in <b>Student Management System/StudentManagementSystem/</b>
-12. In Command Prompt type "javac -cp required\* *.java".
-This will create the java class of all the files.
+12. In Command Prompt type <b>javac -cp required\* *.java</b> This will create the java class of all the files.
-13. Then in Command Prompt type "java -cp required\*;.
-MainFrame" .
+13. Then in Command Prompt type <b>java -cp required\*;.
+MainFrame" </b>.
-14. Then Login will Open and type "Username as - 'rait'" and "Password as - 'root'".
+14. Then Login will Open and type Username as <b>rait</b> and Password as <b>root.</b>

      <img src="ss/login.PNG" width="300" height="300">

-15. Just click "Login" and you are ready to run the project.
+15. Just click <b>Login</b> and you are ready to run the project.

 ## Here are some Screenshots of the projects